Skip to main content

 The weapons Matt Mullenweg has wielded unilaterally in this war shouldn’t even exist, let alone be controlled by one person.

 I believe the ability to block an entire hosting provider from accessing the plugins repository is a power that nobody should have.
-If one could ever be justified in the use of such unthinkably drastic measures, this case most certainly isn’t extreme enough to do that.
+If such unthinkably drastic measures could ever be justified, this case most certainly doesn’t seem extreme enough for that.

 Imagine if Microsoft got into a dispute with Apple, and decided to block npm for anyone using a Mac.